MUDzain/Ethereum-Fraud-Detection-System/README.md

 - Testing: 43 tests with 100% pass rate
 - Additional points: Automated testing, CI/CD ready

 **Important**: The web interface at http://localhost:8081 will only work on YOUR computer after running the setup steps above.
-The localhost URL refers to the evaluator's local machine, not the student's computer.

 ## Development Process

 I developed this project step by step: